Verusins/UMatter/Final Final/Instructions.md

 Go to `http://127.0.0.1:5000`

+## Functionalities
+1. Login and Logout system.
+2. Home - general things that we have.
+(Inside there are email subscriptions)
+3. Evaluation - A basic evaluation of major possible disorders.
+4. Support - other links to possible resources.

 ## Special Mentions

 We have imprelemented the Username "Brian Harrington" with email "brian.harrington@utoronto.ca" and password "Rickroll".
 Feel free to try to use this account!